sopra-fs23-group-20/client/README.md

 ## High-level components

+### Landing Page
+The landing page should inform the user about what GTC actually is.
+The next step is to make the user click on either the register button (if the user does not has an account) or click on the login button.

 ### Main Page

 After registering the user will be redirected to the main page.
 There the user will have the option to either start a game, join a game, read the rules or click on the menu to have further options such as editing the profile, learning the countries in a flashcard mode and logging out.